This section doesn’t currently include any content. Add content to this section using the sidebar.

 • Pushes out waste so it cannot sit and create odors over time

-• Rinse/flush your black water holding tank for 5-10 minutes after every dump and for 20-30 minutes every 3-5 dumps.
+• Thoroughly rinse/flush your black water holding tank after every dump.

 • There are many tool options for rinsing your black tank, and which one you choose depends on your RV and your own personal preference, but here are a few of the common rinsers: